 Good Morning and Welcome to St. Mary’s Episcopal Church!

-Join a sacred Circle where elders share their personal stories, spiritual gifts, and wisdom with one another.
-Topic this month: Emerging Gifts–something I appreciate about myself right now.
+After coffee hour, join a Circle of sacred space, where elders share their personal stories, spiritual gifts, and wisdom with one another.
+Topic this month: Emerging gifts–something I like about myself right now.

 Friday, September 21, 4:30 pm: Trip to see The MAAFA Suite: A Healing Journey